11/03/2022Life Sciences Translation

 - European Manufacturers and the new Regulation.

-Regulation (EU) 2017/746 on in Vitro Medical Devices will take full effect on 26 May 2022.
-IVF medical device manufacturers looking to receive a CE Mark and market their products in Europe will find a fresh set of more stringent, thorough, and far-reaching considerations to adhere to.
+Following pressure from the medical device industry and the EU member states, on 16 February 2023, the European Parliament voted to amend the transitional provisions in Regulation (EU) 2017/745 on medical devices (“MDR”) and Regulation (EU) 2017/746 on in Vitro Diagnostic Medical Devices (IVDR).
+Although the approved amendment did not introduce substantive revisions in terms of the quality, safety, and performance requirements established in the MDR and the IVDR, it has given medical device manufacturers additional time to ensure that their devices conform with those requirements, prolonging the validity of CE certificates of conformity issued in accordance with the MDD, AIMDD, and the In Vitro Medical Devices Directive 98/79/EEC (“IVDD”), before 26 May 2021.
+Those looking to obtain a CE Mark and market their products in Europe will find a fresh set of more stringent, thorough, and far-reaching considerations to adhere to.
 The regulation modernises and brings EU legislation up to date with medical advances to ensure better protection of public health and patient safety, with new features such as Unique Device Identifiers (UDI), the European Database on Medical Devices (EUDAMED), an implant card for patients and stricter control for high-risk devices.
 In fact, the creation of EUDAMED is one of the key aspects of the new rules on medical devices (Regulation (EU) 2017/745) and in vitro diagnostic medical devices (Regulation (EU) 2017/746).

 EUDAMED will be a living picture of the lifecycle of medical devices that are made available in the European Union (EU).
 It will integrate different electronic systems to collate and process information about medical devices and related companies (e.g., manufacturers).
 In doing so, EUDAMED aims to enhance overall transparency, including through better access to information for the public and healthcare professionals, and to enhance coordination between the different Member States in the EU.